 The Guarantee of Origin (GO) is a world-class assurance scheme being designed to track and verify emissions associated with hydrogen, renewable electricity and potentially other products made in Australia.
-Over time, it could expand in the future to include a range of products such as metals and biofuels.
+Over time, it could expand to include a range of products such as metals and biofuels.

 A GO scheme will show where a product has come from, how it was made, and its lifecycle carbon intensity.

 Australia’s GO scheme will inform choice.
 Consumers and investors will be able to choose what kind of product they buy and sellers will be able to prove the integrity of their product.